McTavishLab/R_OpenTree_tutorials/_episodes/06-branch-lengths.md

 > Except, it does not really work.
 {: .testimonial}

+### Search the opentree chronogram database from `datelife`

 In the package `datelife`, we have implemented a workflow that extracts all studies containing information from at least two taxa.

 You can get all source chronograms from an induced subtree, as long as the tip labels are in the "name" format (and not the default "name_and_id").

+`datelife` takes as input either a tree with tip labels as scientific names (andd not names and ids), or a vector of scientific names.

+Get a _Canis_ subtree with tip labels that do not contain the _ott id_.

 ~~~